 The Supreme Court recognizes that changing the culture of the legal profession requires the involvement of lawyers at all stages of their careers, especially at the beginning.
-Accordingly, we collaborate with faculty, staff and students at each Illinois law school to ensure that our future lawyers are fully engaged in civility and professionalism.
+Accordingly, we collaborate with faculty and students at each Illinois law school to ensure that our future lawyers are fully engaged in civility and professionalism.
+We facilitate this engagement through professionalism orientation, Jumpstart, the mentoring program, and educational seminars.

 Illinois Law Schools